British Rail Class 123

 The British Rail Class 123 was a design of diesel multiple unit built for British Rail in 1963.
-They were the last first-generation DMUs built for British Railways and were built at Swindon Works, designed like all Swindon units as inter-city sets.
+They were the last first-generation DMUs built for British Railways and were built at Swindon Works.
 Ten of the four-car sets were built and introduced in 1963.
 The units bear a visible similarity to the British Rail Class 309; however, there is no 'relation' here as the two types were built by different manufacturers for different markets.

 Details

 Swindon-built DMUs, including the Class 123 and 124, had a structure and internal construction with much more in common with BR coaching stock (British Rail Mark 1) than they do with many DMU classes.
 The carriage underframes were longer (Mk1 standard main-line 63 ft 5 in frames versus the 57 ft 0 in frames common to most 1st generation DMUs) and the units were provided with mark 1-style 'Pullman' gangways instead of the 'British Standard Gangways' fitted to most contemporary DMUs of the period.
 It was also unusual for a first-generation DMU to sport a front-end gangway.
 None of these units survive today.